 It is official, the flu season is in effect and as my recovery from a sinus infection tipped over last night I am again full of writing energy.

-All the hugging, hand shaking and breathing helps spread influenza from one to another; something you cannot prevent when families and friends gather during holiday season.
+All the hugging, hand shaking and breathing helps spread influenza from one to another; something you cannot prevent when families and friends gather during holiday season (call it a flu season).
 We didn’t escape the influenza attack either.
 Myself and my husband got sinus infections and dear Matthew got pneumonia, both probably side effects from various strains of the flu.
 It brought Matthew to a state where he was very lethargic, didn’t eat at all for two days and slept for three days, occasionally vomited, coughed a lot and had a recurring low fever.
 Luckily we had no issue keeping him hydrated.
 The Doctor couldn’t detect anything at first – it was virus ‘wait and see‘.
 We left with a x-ray requisition to fill if Matthew did not get better in 24 hours.

 Well the x-ray indicated pneumonia in the lower lobe of Matthew’s left lung, an area hard to detect via stethoscope.
 We watched Matthew recover while on antibiotics – it was a slow recovery.
 The medication only kicked in on the fifth day.
 His fever broke on the seventh day.
 He was coughing less on the eighth day and was finally consuming full meals on the tenth day.
 Having him go without food for two days really worried me.
 I worried the first day, but then on the second day I realized that I was giving Matthew honey for his cough.
 A few calories there and there did help but Matthew definitely lost body mass.
 He hated all the moments when he had to break away from playing with toys because he suddenly became tired and had to lay down.
 He begged us that he wanted to get better, ‘I want to get better, how can I get better?’, he cried a few times.